Respect. Reflect. Remember.

 Connected North

-Scotiabank supports Connected North, a program that provides immersive and interactive education experiences to over 30,000 First Nations, Métis, and Inuit students in remote communities across Canada.
+Scotiabank supports Connected North, a program that provides immersive and interactive education experiences to over 34,000 First Nations, Métis, and Inuit students and 1,100 teachers in remote communities across Canada.

-Scotiabank supports Clan Mothers Healing Village & Knowledge Centre’s Trauma Informed Training and Education programming to provide support, education and career preparation for clients who have suffered intergenerational traumas.
+ScotiaRISE supports Clan Mothers Healing Village and Knowledge Centre and its Trauma Informed Training and Education program.
+The program provides support, education, career preparation and employment opportunities for Women, Trans and 2Spirited people who suffer intergenerational traumas.

 Supporting Indigenous employees